Jorge Soler Player Props: Marlins vs. Mets

 |Games w/1+ RBI

-- Mets pitchers combined to give up 169 total home runs at a clip of one per game (12th in the league).
+- The Mets give up the fifth-most home runs in baseball (13 total, 1.9 per game).

-- Senga gets the call to start for the Mets, his first of the season.
+- Megill (1-0) gets the starting nod for the Mets, his second of the season.

-- The righty is making his MLB debut at 30 years old.
+- In his last appearance on Saturday, the righty tossed five innings against the Miami Marlins, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.